 Our trailblazing Law research is informing the current, and shaping the future

 From armed conflict and forced displacement to environmental justice and 21st-century digital wars, your Essex Law and Human Rights lecturers hit the ground running when it comes to addressing current global challenges and crises.
-Their cutting edge research not only informs the global conversation, it informs the Essex Law education and inspires young, curious minds to rise up and join the fight for justice.
+Their cutting-edge research not only informs the global conversation, it informs your Essex Law education and inspires young, curious minds like yours to rise up and join the fight for justice.

 Don't just take our word for it, see for yourself: